Auditory Imagery

 The mental recreation of scents and smells based on memory and experience.

-The mental sensory representation of bodily sensations, such as pain, warmth, or tension.
+The mental sensory representation of bodily (visceral) sensations, such as pain, thirst, or tension.

 The mental manipulation of imagined objects, distances, and spatial relationships.